nimitic/radial-glia/README.md

 * Lineage tracing - clonal analysis of lineage relationships between larval cell types at 5 dpf (Fig. 3B)
 * RNA velocity - region-specific differentiation trajectories based on RNA velocity & using CellRank to create target macrostates in intron velocity data and compute transition probabilities (Fig. 4)
 * Metabolic labeling - *in vivo* labeling with the scSLAMseq method in the zebrafish telencephalon (Fig. 5)
-* slam-velocity - using the scSLAMseq data to generate differentiation trajectories (Fig. 5)
+* Slam-velocity - using the scSLAMseq data to generate differentiation trajectories (Fig. 5)

 ### Data and scripts description